CCI-MOC/hil/docs/rest_api.md

         }
     }

-Example Response by a regular user:
+Example Response for a regular user:

     {
         "netA": {